 Robert Carlyle - Francis "Franco" Begbie

 The second most high profile role in Robert Carlyle's career followed in quick succession to Trainspotting; Gaz in The Full Monty, making the mid-90s perhaps his golden years.
-In spite of this, roles in The World Is Not Enough and Boyle's The Beach and 28 Weeks Later, plus a rash of American TV roles mean Carlyle's trademark centre-parting and truculent stare have remained in the public conscience ever since.
+In spite of this, roles in The World Is Not Enough and Boyle's The Beach and 28 Weeks Later, plus a rash of American TV roles mean Carlyle's trademark center-parting and truculent stare have remained in the public conscience ever since.
 He also just released his directorial debut, The Legend of Barney Thompson.

 Ewen Bremner - Daniel "Spud" Murphy

 Despite that show-stealing bed-soiling scene, Ewen has not quite encountered the same success as his Ewan-with-an-a co-star.
 That being said, a steady stream of work has followed, including a Trainspotting reunion with EwAn in Jack the Giant Slayer.
-The Herald Scotland recently confirmed everything we wanted to be true of him; "Quiet, unassuming, friendly, thoughtful, and not a man given to rash outbursts."
+The Herald Scotland recently confirmed everything we wanted to be true of him: "Quiet, unassuming, friendly, thoughtful, and not a man given to rash outbursts."